1. Home

 Before the conflict, around 78,000 children under five were dying each year due to preventable causes such as malaria.
 In the first four months after 15 April, around 50,000 children with accurate malnutrition had their treatment disrupted.

-Pregnancy and childbirth care is another vulnerable area – Sudan already had a high maternal mortality rate, with around 25 percent of births unattended by a skilled healthcare professional.
-At the start of the conflict, it was estimated that there were 219,000 pregnant women in Khartoum alone, with 24,000 due to give birth.
+Sudan also already had a high maternal mortality rate, with around 25 percent of births unattended by a skilled healthcare professional.

 The stark reality is that Sudan’s healthcare system has been on the verge of collapse for decades.
 However, with the rapidly deteriorating humanitarian and security situation, low-running supplies and under-pressure staff, it is now at breaking point.